Recruiting firm targets construction and real estate executives in the Northwest (From 6/30/16 Daily Journal of Commerce article by Lynn Porter)

 Rabinowitz said construction and real estate companies need someone to tell their story to candidates, including those not in their network.

 Those leaders want people with local connections and industry knowledge who can get projects done.
-“They like straight talkers who have expertise, are detail oriented and do what they say they will do,” Rabinowitz said.
+“They like straight talkers who have the expertise, are detail-oriented, and do what they say they will do,” Rabinowitz said.